Reflection From the Road

-2015 was a year of great changes for me: in the span of just a few short months, I lost a family member as well as my long-term relationship, amongst other things.
-Travelling became something that I both dreaded to do by myself and needed to do all at the same time, and I, fortunately, came to the simple realization that what I needed above all was to change how I travelled.
+Travelling became something I both dreaded to do by myself and needed to do at the same time.
+Fortunately, I came to the simple realization that what I needed above all was to change how I travelled.
 So I swapped my backpack for a bicycle and everything suddenly clicked into place.

 Meditation and Traveling: finding balance